msjimc/GeneMatrix/Program/README.md

 Figure 3

-When you double click on the circularMT.exe file you'll get a warning message, click on the 'More info' option (Figure 4)
+When you double click on the Genematrix.exe file you'll get a warning message, click on the 'More info' option (Figure 4)

 ![figure 4](images/figure4.jpg)